cflesner/NSNotificationCenter-CLFBlockNotifications/README.md

 }];
 ```

-There are also methods to register notifications with an object, with a queue, or with both.
+There are also methods to register for notifications with an object, with a queue, or with both.

 ## Example Usage